 6. Listen to a book

 I have never met a teacher who loved the end of the day (well, besides leaving, of course.)
 You’ve just taught your heart out for 6+ hours and you’re spent!
-Trying out some of these tips should help keep things relatively under control while you use the time to prep for the next day, or sit and catch a breath.
+Trying out some of these classroom dismissal routines to help keep things relatively under control while you use the time to prep for the next day, or sit and catch a breath.